Let’s try a fun exercise. Whip out your phone (if you don’t have it out already) and check the last few texts you have received.

 So here’s a novel idea – Use both emails + texts

 Instead of choosing one over the other, use both the channels together to provide a seamless audience experience.
 That way, your campaigns have a much better reach and will have greater impact.

 For instance, your nonprofit fundraising efforts will now look something like this:

 Step 1.
 Send weekly newsletter, with keyword and short code to know more about fundraising campaign

 Step 2.
 Include keyword and shortcode in all collaterals – print and website

 Step 3.
-When prospect sends in a text, send an autoresponse text with link to donation (landing page)
+When prospect sends in a text, send a text autoresponse with link to donation (landing page)